K-os: 2014–present

 k-os' latest album, Can't Fly Without Gravity, was released in September 2015.

 He followed it up with mixtape Views From the Stix which was a surprise released on May 20, 2016, ahead of the Victoria Day holiday in Canada.
 The mixtape was produced when k-os visited his family's countryside home near Whitby, Ont., about thirty minutes outside Toronto.
 The title is a direct reference to Views from the Six, the original title of Drake's album Views (2016).

 In 2018, k-os released a new single titled "No Bucks" along with the music video.

 On May 29, 2020, k-os released an EP called Boshido, a collaboration effort with producer Kaytranada.
 It contains a remix to "Crucial", previously released on Kaytranada's SoundCloud in 2013.

 Activism

-He is a longtime vegetarian and promoted animal rights with PETA.
+He is a longtime vegetarian and has promoted animal rights with PETA.